neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/challenges-shell-basics.md

         └── announcement3.txt
 ```

-> 💡 You can use the `tree` command to see the file structure in the terminal.
-The `tree` command
-> line tool was installed with the `web-setup` script.
+> 💡 (Mac users only): You can use the `tree` command to see the file structure in the terminal.
+The `tree` command line tool was installed with the `web-setup` script.